-Did you ever want to create new WordPress theme template PHP files, but needed FTP access to server every time.
-We experiment a lot with WordPress theme designs and it was very cumbersome to keep logging in via FTP to create new theme files like loop.php or nav.php or other php files to make the code easier to edit and understand.
+Did you ever want to create new WordPress theme template PHP files, but needed FTP access to the server every time.
+We experiment a lot with WordPress theme designs and it was very cumbersome to keep logging in via FTP to create new theme files like loop.php or nav.php or other PHP files to make the code easier to edit and understand.

 There had to be an easier way…

 PHP has an amazing command called ‘touch’ which allows users with rights to create new PHP files.
 So when you are logged in, simply go to Appearance > Editor > header.php and add this single line of code.